Mohammad Karamudini: Career

-Before his retirement in July 2006, Mohammad Karamudini was head of Biology Department, Organization for Educational Research and Planning in Iran for 10 years.
+Before retiring in July 2006, he served for 10 years as the Head of the Biology Department at the Organization for Educational Research and Planning in Iran, where he played a pivotal role in shaping national biology curricula and advancing science education.

 Books and publications

 Mohammad Karamudini has over 30 publications in the Persian.
 He has several papers in English, including: